 Grading for the Class Group Project will include 40 % self- and group members evaluation score, 60 % instructor evaluation.
-Depending on class size, other groups will also review the presentations.
+Other groups will also review the presentations and the whole class will select the best mission.

-In-Class Discussions (5 %): We will have in-class discussions to brainstorm new perspectives on the topics covered in class and how they can alter our society and our future.
+In-Class Activities and Discussions (15 %): We will have in-class activities and discussions to brainstorm new perspectives on the topics covered in class and how they can alter our society and our future.
 All students will submit questions during the semester to use in the class discussions.
-As such, students will be assessed by their participation and contribution to these discussions, including the panel discussions.
-Completing peer evaluations for all class presentations will also be part of your discussion and participation grade.
-Students are expected to write thoughtful, detailed questions and comments.
+Scientists working on different fields of astrobiology will be invited to give short talks to the class.
+Students are expected to ask thoughtful questions during the presentations and write a short summary the activity afterwards.
+Throughout the term, we will also have movie showings of science fiction movies related to the content covered in class.
+These showings will be outside class time.
+Students are required to attend at least two of these showings.